input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

  	 	--network-magic …
 ```

-7. Finally, build a transaction that sends a total of 1,000 Ada to two different addresses (a multi-address transaction).
-Generate two new address keys, and build a transaction that sends 250 Ada to the first address, and 750 Ada to the second address.
-Record the details of these addresses so that you can use them again later.
+7. Finally, build a transaction that sends a total of 1,000 Ada from *myaddr* to two different addresses (a multi-address transaction).

 ```bash
 $ cardano-cli shelley address key-gen …